DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 relation to the intermedial grid.
 Here, we sketch an intermedial history of theatricality.

-As a composite practice in which human agents from different domains -- authors, scenographers, musicians, actors, sound creators, lighting creators, performers, technicians, etc. -- collaborate alongside non-human agents of an equally diverse nature, the theater is historically founded on the principle of mimesis -- as are other arts, such as in Western literature--, that is to say on the principle of the representation of a certain reality that is not exclusively limited to the visible universe and to everything that inhabits or has inhabited it, but to that which could have been, or should be.
-From Aristotle's *Poetics* to Paul Ricœur's *Time and Narrative* (1983), or to the cardinal rule of classical similitude, from the concern for the romantic 'true detail' to realist requirements and Stanislavki's 'reliving of an experience' of the 19^th^ and 20^th^ centuries, we have not ceased to redefine, to adapt, to draw out the concept of mimesis, all without bringing into question the existence of the triad that founds it or the invariable chronology of the mimetic action that requires, in this order (1) a source -- 'the original' --, (2) the action to imitate and (3) the 'copy' which is its outcome.
+As a composite practice in which human agents from different domains – authors, scenographers, musicians, actors, sound creators, lighting creators, performers, technicians, etc. – collaborate alongside non-human agents of an equally diverse nature, the theater is historically founded on the principle of mimesis – as are other arts, such as in Western literature – that is to say on the principle of the representation of a certain reality that is not exclusively limited to the visible universe and to everything that inhabits or has inhabited it, but to that which could have been, or should be.
+From Aristotle's *Poetics* to Paul Ricœur's *Time and Narrative* (1983), or to the cardinal rule of classical similitude, from the concern for the romantic 'true detail' to realist requirements and Stanislavki's 'reliving of an experience' of the 19th and 20th centuries, we have not ceased to redefine, to adapt, to draw out the concept of mimesis, all without bringing into question the existence of the triad that founds it or the invariable chronology of the mimetic action that requires, in this order (1) a source – 'the original', (2) the action to imitate and (3) the 'copy' which is its outcome.

 Ricœur, in centring his reflection on mimesis in historical as well as